JaredlL/hotel-room-booking/Readme.md

 4. Clarify requirements such as
    1. Should room names be unique within a Hotel
    2. Should room types have a defined size
+   3. Is a room avaiable for a new booking the same evening as checkout
 5. Consider authentication/authorization
 6. Handle transient PostgreSQL / network errors with appropriate level of retries
 7. Consider API versioning
+8. Potential performance improvements
+   1. Pagenation and query parameters of `/hotels`
+   2. Caching could be used for avaiable date queries (which are likely to be within the near future)
+   3. Performance tests and profiling would be required

 ## 📄 License